On discrete symmetries of the cube of smoothings

 \section{Abstract}

-We study the Khovanov complex of closed piecewise linear curves in $\RR ^3$.
-A polygonal link representation endows the cube of resolutions with an additional combinatorial structure.
-The set of symmetries preserving this structure and its quotient under link equivalence are studied.
-Our results offer new combinatorial ways of computing Khovanov homology and might lead to other group-theoretic invariants of links.
+A link diagram with a labeled barycentric subdivision endows the cube of resolutions with an additional combinatorial structure.
+We study the set of symmetries, preserving this structure.
+We construct a combinatorial link invariant, based on the symmetries of triangulated smoothings.